 If you want to support individual customer journeys at scale, autonomous finance is your calling.
 In simple words, autonomous finance empowers FinTech institutions to help users manage their money better.
 It works by using AI and machine learning technology to analyze user behavior patterns concerning banking and provide customers with a more personalized banking experience.

 With customers needing more guidance than ever in making sound financial decisions and gaining trust in automated financial services, autonomous finance can lay the foundation for a self-striving finance culture for the users and the institution at large.
-Businesses can use AI to create financial advice content to enhance customer experience, but must address biases and AI risks by implementing effective mitigation measures.
+Businesses can use AI to create financial advice content to enhance customer experience, use tools like call center software, CRMs and customer relationship management platforms to elevate the customer relationship but must address biases and AI risks by implementing effective mitigation measures.

 8. Open banking